JakeSCahill/hazelcast-code/quickstart/step3.md

 Hazelcast has lots of distributed data structures available for writing data to memory on your cluster.
 One of the most popular ways of writing data to memory is to use a distributed map.
 Maps store key/value pairs called entries, which are replicated and distributed across a cluster.

-The quickest way to write some data to a map is to use the console in Management Center.
+The quickest way to write some data to a map is to use the CLI console.

-.
-In Management Center, click **View Cluster** to open your dashboard.

-.
-In the top-right corner, click **Console**.
+1. To start the console, use the following command in a new terminal window:

+    `hz console`{{execute T4}}

-.
-Enter the following to create a map and write some data to it:
+1. Enter the following to create a map and write some data to it:
-+
     - `ns my-distributed-map`
     - `m.put "1" "John"`
     - `m.put "2" "Mary"`
     - `m.put "3" "Jane"`
-+

     You'll see that each of the `m.put` lines returns `null`, which means that the data was written to the map.

-.
-To exit the console, click **Cancel** in the top-right corner.
+1. Exit the console.

+    `exit`

-.
-Go to **Storage** > **Maps**.
+1. In Management Center, go to **Storage** > **Maps**.
-+

 You should see that your cluster has a map called `my-distributed-map` with three entries (keys and values).
 You'll also see the total amount of memory that those entries are taking up in your cluster.